 Research conducted by psychologists, medical doctors and social workers that employs the KFST or the KST has been published in the United States, Germany, Israel and Norway.
 Of special note are those authored by Eckblad, Vandvik, Novik, and Solem.
 The “Key Literature Resources” found on the Literature and Links page provides a detailed listing of professional literature including those with a research focus and others on practice and staff development.

 KST ASSOCIATES is aware of ongoing research using the KST instrument in Australia, Canada, Hong Kong, Norway, South Africa, Sweden and the United States by professionals in the fields of nursing, psychiatry, psychology, social work and sociology.
-If we have left out anyone who is conducting research in other places, we are eager to hear about your project.
+If we have left out someone who is conducting research in other places, we are eager to hear about your project.
 Contact Us!